MBA Resume Guide – From an Admissions Consultant (With Examples & Template)

 What are some final tips for perfecting my MBA resume?

-• Avoid exaggerations, focus on your individual impact, avoid technical jargon, double-check for errors, and add a human touch to make your resume stand out.
+• To make your resume stand out, avoid exaggerations, focus on your impact, avoid technical jargon, double-check for errors, and add a human touch.
 Personal interests and hobbies can help provide a fuller picture of who you are.

 Finally, be sure to check out these articles for more tips on how to master the MBA application process: